hiibolt/KnowledgeBase/pages/Commemorative Speech Outline.md

 - ## Central Idea and Main Points
   Today I'd like to commemorate my mom for the amazing person she was.
 She was a loving mother, a humble champion, and a pure altruist.
 - # She was a loving mother
 	- My mother was not given the right to a happy upbringing.
 She was raised by a cruel woman diagnosed as a malignant narcissist - often regarded as the most unpleasant type of humans alive.
-As a result, she sought to be everything for my family her mother was not.
+Despite being subjected to the mind games of a cruel parent, she chose to break the cycle and sought to be everything for my family her mother was not.
 	-
 -